donnyirianto/go-clean/README.md

 ### Run application with database via Docker container

-To use `go-fiber-clean-arch` project, follow these steps:
+To use `go-clean` project, follow these steps:

 ```bash
 * Update .env file for `DB_HOST` key to match with database service name in docker compse